neotypes/neotypes/docs/src/main/tut/docs.md

 c"create (p:Person {name: $name, born: $born})".query[Unit].execute(s) // Query with string interpolation.
 ```

-A query can be run in five different ways:
+A query can be run in six different ways:

 * `execute(s)` - executes a query that has no return data.
 Query can be parametrized by `org.neo4j.driver.v1.summary.ResultSummary` or `Unit`.
 If you need to support your return types for this type of queries, you can provide an implementation of `ExecutionMapper` for any custom type.